Gyani Shah: Nepalese Army

 She became seriously ill and had TB along with high fever which doctors were unable to bring down.
 So later, she was sent to Almora a high country place for two years but still her fever persisted.
 In those days she was able to get the news letter from Nepal which made her familiar about the condition in Nepal.
 She remembered her country by that time because her ups and downs in her life and busy with her workloads and enjoying the luxury of India she had almost forgotten about her own country.
-Later she made a vow with God that if she is healed from her sickness than she will go to Nepal and miraculously from the very next day her fever was gone.
+Later she made a vow with God that if she is healed from her sickness then she will go to Nepal and miraculously from the very next day her fever was gone.
 So she made up her mind to go to Nepal and to serve the Lord there.
-Her decision made some of her fellow worker and friend to think that she went out of her mind.
+Her decision made some of her fellow workers and friends think that she went out of her mind.

-Though her seniors and friend had tried to stop her and gave some better options and opportunity for her but she had a very strong determination to go Nepal and work for the Lord which she did.
+Though her seniors and friends tried to stop her and gave some better options and opportunities for her but she had a very strong determination to go Nepal and work for the Lord which she did.
 In the year of 1953, she came to Pokhara and worked in the NEB dispensary (later INF) as a nurse and later in 1955; she worked in United Mission to Nepal (UMN) for five years.
 After 18 years of mission services in India and Nepal she moved to a new challenge as a Matron of the Military Hospital.
 In this way she also became the first Nepali woman to join in an army and also to achieve the rank of captain.
 She was also up for the promotion to major in 1970/71 but she declined it because for it she needed to participate in Hindu Puja ceremonies which was against her own will.
-She had a priority toward God than other.
+She had a priority toward God than her career.